-Nim is a PC based (sorry, no Apple) version of the ancient marble pile pick-up game.
-This is a simple bare-bones C++ console application - it runs in a DOS window as opposed to a GUI environment.
+Nim is a Microsoft Windows compatible version of the ancient marble pick-up game.
+It is a simple C++ console application running in a DOS window.

-In Easy mode, the number of marbles selected by the computer is determined at random.
+Easy Mode: the number of marbles selected by the computer is determined at random.

-In Medium mode, the computer randomly switches back and forth between Difficult and Easy modes.
+Medium Mode: the computer randomly switches back and forth between Easy and Difficult modes.

 Nim was written in C++.